 ➡️ It has to be mobile-friendly and responsive for all kinds of devices.

-Now, for building the actual drop servicing website, there are multiple options and solution that you can go with.
-It’s a matter of preferences.
-These are:
+Now, for building the actual drop servicing website, there are multiple options and solutions that you can go with.
+It’s a matter of preference.

 |Platform||Cost/Month Or Year||Special About It|

 |WordPress||$94-$130/Year||Solid; Over 38% of all websites are powered by WordPress|